 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The Greek-inspired Olivier Theatre, the biggest auditorium, opened with the Christopher Marlowe play Tamburlaine the Great.
-Named after the artistic director Laurence Olivier, who had managed the National Theatre Company before it had its own space, the Olivier Theatre was novel as it had two experimental pieces of technology – a ‘drum revolve’ and ‘sky hook’ – that allowed sets and equipment to be easily brought in and out of its third floor location.
-The Olivier Theatre also made history with 1982’s Guys and Dolls; not only was it the National’s first musical, but its success led to a UK tour and a West End run.
+The Olivier Theatre is the NT's biggest auditorium.
+Named after the artistic director Laurence Olivier, who had managed the National Theatre Company before it had its own space, the Olivier Theatre incorporated new technology – a ‘drum revolve’ and ‘sky hook’ – that allowed sets and equipment to be easily brought in and out of its third floor location.
+The Olivier Theatre also made history with Guys and Dolls; not only was it the National’s first musical, but its success led to a UK tour and a West End run.